Young at Art.

 A strong current.

-At the moment, I’m on the corporate communications team of a large government health and human services company.
+At the moment, I’m on the in-house marketing team of a large government health and human services company providing creative direction and creative services department management over a full range of projects.
 In addition to regular branding and marketing design, consulting and refining internal communication, I’ve shot and edited several short corporate videos, designed a few small internal/client websites and even more e-mails, and recorded/edited a series of podcasts.

 That’s not everything, but it paints a picture.
 Thanks for visiting.